oscarzapi/module11/README.md

 # module11
 Github repository showcasing the results of the module 11.

-Now that we've settled on our models and findings, it is time to deliver the information to the client.
-You should organize your work as a basic report that details your primary findings.
-Keep in mind that your audience is a group of used car dealers interested in fine-tuning their inventory.

-Main takeaways from the previous analysis are: Price Distribution by Category
+Based on the dataset of used cars, the main takeaways from the previous analysis are:

 **Condition vs. Price**: